 Dwight states that Jim Halpert "looks like the world's tallest hobbit."
 The character of Jim is based upon Tim Canterbury from the original UK version.
 Tim was played by Martin Freeman, who had already been cast as Bilbo Baggins in The Hobbit: An Unexpected Journey (2012).

 The exterior shot of the building the office is "in" in Scranton, Pennsylvania is across the street from a bar which is coincidentally named "The Office".
 Greg Daniels has said that he hopes this is a sign of good karma for the show.
 The Office (the bar) was actually condemned by the city in 2011.

-Besides the sales-team and the accountants, characters have the following jobs: Creed works in quality assurance, Meredith in supplier relations, Ryan and Kelly in customer service and Toby works in human resources.
+Besides the sales-team and the accountants, characters have the following jobs: Creed works in quality assurance, Meredith works in supplier relations, Toby works in human resources, and Ryan and Kelly work in customer service, and Ryan is a temp for most of the show.

 Dwight currently has four bobble-heads on his desk.
 The most well known is the "Dwight Schrute" bobble-head, a present from Angela in season two.
 Two others seen throughout the series are of Mike Lieberthal and John Kruk.
 Lieberthal played catcher for the Scranton/Wilkes-Barre Red Barons before being promoted to the Philadelphia Phillies and John Kruk was a Philadelphia Phillie before retirement.
 The fourth bobble-head, added in the fourth season, is of former Syracuse University guard and Scranton native son Gerry McNamara.

 In the Season 1 episode, "The Alliance", Meredith is said to be an accountant.
 This is the only instance in which she has this job, as she becomes the Supplier Relations Representative for the remainder of the show.